Benchmark your knowledge and skills against the recognised industry standard

 Certificate of current competence

-Your knowledge, experience and opinion are valuable commodities which you can invest in BCS to support your CPD as well as the development of our industry.
+Your knowledge, experience and opinion are valuable commodities which you can invest in BCS to support your continuing professional development as well as the development of our industry and digital society.

 - Mentoring network - inspiring another person and seeing them progress and benefit from your knowledge and insight is a hugely rewarding experience.

 - Policy hub - we're regularly consulted by government and other key bodies - help to influence policy and legislation by having your say on the important issues affecting us all.